xonor/AWS-Tips/README.md

-# aws-cli
+# AWS-Tips
-A reference guide for the aws cli
+A reference guide for the AWS